-Tulapur and Vadhu are two small villages located in the Pune District within the state of Maharashtra.
+Tulapur and Vadhu are two small villages located in the Pune district within the state of Maharashtra.
 Both the villages are seeped deep into India’s history and are associated with the precious last living moments of Shivaji Maharaj’s son – Sambhaji.
-Tulapur is about 40 km away from Pune, situated to the north east.
+Tulapur is about 40 km away from Pune, situated to the northeast.
 It is cased at the confluence of the three rivers of Brahma, Bhama and Indrayani.
 Tulapur was earlier referred to as Nagargaon.
-Vadhu, on the other hand is the seat of the Samadhi of Sambhaji Maharaj, and his poet friend, Kavi Kalash.
+Vadhu, on the other hand, is the seat of the Samadhi of Sambhaji Maharaj, and his poet friend, Kavi Kalash.

-Despite the fact that both these villages are small, both, Tulapur and Vadhu have an equally important role in the historic chapters of the Maratha rule in India.
+Despite the fact that both these villages are small, both Tulapur and Vadhu have an equally important role in the historic chapters of the Maratha rule in India.
 As said earlier, Chhatrapati Sambhaji was killed in Tulapur, while he was cremated in Vadhu.
-Hence, the cenotaph of Sambhaji – Shivaji’s son – is places in Vadhu.
-Both the villages resonate of solemnity and is a must see attraction.
-Apart from the Samadhi, a war monument dating back to 1822 was also constructed here.
+Hence, the cenotaph of Sambhaji – Shivaji’s son – is placed in Vadhu.
+Both the villages resonate of solemnity and are must-see attractions.
+Apart from the samadhi, a war monument dating back to 1822 was also constructed here.
 Called a Ranstambh, it was built in memory of the Maratha warriors who lost their lives in the last battle between the British and the Marathas.

-Tulapur is home to an ancient Shiva Temple called the Sangameshwar Temple.
+Tulapur is home to an ancient Shiva temple called the Sangameshwar Temple.
 This temple is significant because it is the very site where Sambhaji was killed by the Mughal ruler Aurangzeb.
-This temple usually sees a lot of tourist activity and worshippers flocking the gates during special, auspicious occasions.
+This temple usually sees a lot of tourist activity and worshippers flock the gates during special, auspicious occasions.
 Both the villages of Vadhu and Tulapur are prominent historic locations that must not be given a miss.
 Visit these twin villages to get a greater insight into the illustrious history of India.